 We may cancel or suspend use of the card, refuse to replace or reissue a card, or refuse to authorise a transaction if:

 a) the transaction would result in you going over or going further over your credit limit or any limit on the transaction type;

-b) we believe there is a significantly increased risk of you not repaying what you owe us.
+b) we consider it necessary because there is a significantly increased risk of you not repaying what you owe us.
 This could be because of the way you manage this account or other accounts you have with us, information we get from credit reference agencies or us finding that you are bankrupt or have made an arrangement with your creditors;

-g) we believe it is necessary as part of our procedures to prevent fraud or misuse of cards.
-You may be asked for further information, including proof of your identity, when we are asked to authorise a transaction; or
+h) we believe it is necessary as part of our procedures to prevent fraud or misuse of cards.
+You may be asked for further information, including proof of your identity, when we are asked to authorise a transaction;

-h) we believe that doing so may cause us (or another company in the Lloyds Banking Group) to breach a legal requirement or may expose us (or another company in the Lloyds Banking Group) to action from any government or regulator.
+i) we believe that not doing so may cause us (or another company in the Lloyds Banking Group) to breach a legal requirement or may expose us (or another company in the Lloyds Banking Group) to action from any government or regulator;

 A retailer may be unable to immediately tell you that a transaction has been refused.
 You can contact us to check a transaction or (unless the law prevents us from telling you) to find out why we have refused one.
 We can then tell you whether or not you can take action to fix the problem that led to the refusal.
 Please see Section A11 for our contact details.

 We are not responsible for any loss if a retailer or supplier refuses to accept your card or, for the reasons set out above, we refuse to process a transaction or delay in doing so or we suspend use of your card.

 To help us prevent misuse of your account, we use systems to identify transactions that seem unusual.
 If you are planning an unusual transaction, please let us know beforehand so we can try to avoid delays.
 We may contact you about any transactions made using your card that seem unusual.